 A sober living program can help to give women the confidence that they need in their newly found sobriety so that they can make it on their own or back home later on.
 It takes time to learn things and create new habits.
 The level of care at most rehabs is much higher than what a person would need once they have stopped using.
-A sober living situation gives the person in recovery longer to adjust to sobriety than if they went back to their original lives straight out of rehab.
+A sober living situation gives the person in recovery longer to adjust to sobriety than if they went back to their original lives straight out of drug and alcohol rehab.

 When you attend a sober living program, you will:

 - Have more responsibility

 - Have more freedom than you did in rehab